 So, how to describe this game?
 Honestly, I would describe it more as a sort of Island Simulator – Nintendo Edition.
 This game is not for everybody.
 Like Goat Simulator, this game is only for you if it looks interesting to you.
 If it looks boring with reading reviews or looking at video’s, don’t buy it.
 You won’t have much fun with it.

 I enjoy looking at how my actions and suggestions to the problems of my Mii’s influence my inhabitants.
 Now, is there more you can do?
 Well, honestly, I feel like this game has a solid foundation but didn’t build further.

 There is quite a lot you can influence, but I feel that this game is lacking quite a lot.
 What is lacking you might ask?
 First, the fact that kids go on a part-time job.
 How crazy is that?
 Well, that’s not really a lack of something, but it’s a complaint at least.

 So, this game got a day 1 patch.
 And yet, I was able to find a strange bug in the game.
 After a few minutes of play, I saw that my clock was running a minute or two behind.
 So, I adjusted my clock in-game and continued playing.
 When I closed my 3DS, I noticed that my whole system clock was messed up.
 It was suddenly 1st January 2005.
 And the game adapted that.

 To add to the confusion, the game didn’t like me changing the time.
 And here who go at a strong point of this game.
 You can’t simply cheat with time in this game.
 You will get punished.
 From not receiving new items to not having donations.
 That’s a great addition to the game.

-So, first of all, the treasures.
-It’s nothing really more then a way to earn money.
+So, foremost, the treasures.
+It’s nothing really more than a way to earn money.
 You simply sell all your treasures at the pawn shop and done, you have a ton more money.
 Come on Nintendo!
 This is really lame.
 At least in Animal Crossing you have a museum!

 Another thing that I really find lacking is in the controls.
 The controls aren’t very good.